pyscript/docs/docs/user-guide/configuration.md

 ### experimental_ffi_timeout

-When bootstrapping a worker, the worker is told to use a cache for round-trip operations (for example, `my_object.foo.bar.baz` causes a round-trip to the main thread for each dot `.` in this chain of references).
+When bootstrapping a worker, the worker is told to use a cache for round-trip operations (for example, `window.my_object.foo.bar.baz` causes a round-trip to the main thread for each dot `.` in this chain of references).
 By caching the dotted references performance can be improved by reducing the number of round trips PyScript makes.